syednoman84/kahootify/README.md

 # 🚀 **Kahootify – Real-Time Multiplayer Quiz Platform**

 ## Overview:
-Kahootify is a full-stack, real-time educational quiz platform inspired by Kahoot!, designed to facilitate interactive classroom and team learning experiences.
+Kahootify is a full-stack, microservices-based real-time educational quiz platform inspired by Kahoot!, designed to facilitate interactive classroom and team learning experiences.
 The platform supports both players and administrators with role-based access and a vibrant, mobile-responsive dark UI.

 ## 🔧 **Key Features:**